Ruth W. Greenfield: Biography

 Upon returning to segregated Miami, Greenfield wanted to do something about the situation.
 She founded, in 1951, the Fine Arts Conservatory, one of the first fully integrated schools for music, art and dance in the South.

 Greenfield was motivated by her friendship with school principal Mary Ford Williams, whose son, James "Jimmy" Ford, a Juilliard School graduate, had found doors to Miami's music establishment and competitions closed to him.
 During the early years, the school moved between black and white neighborhoods, holding classes in such locations as private homes, a Masonic lodge, a YMCA and the most notorious location, a storage room for caskets that reeked of formaldehyde, in an Overtown funeral home.
-On May 9, 1953, Greenfield's Fine Arts Conservatory student, 15-year-old James Ford performed at an otherwise all-white recital at Miami Memorial Library thanks to Greenfield's having alerted Jack Bell, a Miami Herald columnist who wrote about the issue.
+On May 9, 1953, Greenfield's Fine Arts Conservatory student, 15-year-old James Ford performed at an otherwise all-white recital at Miami Memorial Library thanks to Greenfield having alerted Jack Bell, a Miami Herald columnist who wrote about the issue.

 By 1961, the conservatory had raised enough money to buy a small run-down house in the vicinity of N.W.
 60th Street and 7th Avenue that served as its permanent headquarters, until it closed in 1978.
 The Fine Arts Conservatory eventually expanded to six branches throughout Dade County.
-Prominent community leaders, including Mary Ford Williams, Congresswoman Carrie Meek and Dorothy Graham, continued to steer talented students to the school.
+Prominent community leaders, including Congresswoman Carrie Meek, continued to steer talented students to the school.

-Greenfield also continued to teach for 32 years at what is today Miami Dade College, Florida's first integrated college.
+Greenfield continued to teach for 32 years at what is today Miami Dade College, Florida's first integrated college.
 She founded Miami-Dade Community College's Lunchtime Lively Arts Series in the late 1970s and made it all-encompassing (including music, theater, and literature).
 The wide-ranging list of artists who performed include Isaac Bashevis Singer, Dick Gregory, Odetta, The Ink Spots, Virgil Thomson and Gwendolyn Brooks.
 In the fall of 2011, the college rededicated its Wolfson Campus auditorium in Greenfield's honor.

 Greenfield's family has also been influential in the arts.
 Her children include New York City photographer Timothy Greenfield-Sanders, Miami cultural critic Charles D. Greenfield, published clinical social worker Alice Greenfield, and golfer Frank Greenfield.
 Key West preservationist David Wolkowsky is her brother.
 Her grandchildren include filmmaker Liliana Greenfield-Sanders and painter Isca Greenfield-Sanders.
+She is survived by a total of seven grandchildren and five great grandchildren.